Skip to content

 """Chemical reaction network module.

-This module provides the Network class for loading and managing
+Exposes the :class:`~jaff.core.network.Network` class for loading and managing

 chemical reaction networks from various file formats.